 From a Friend

-Looking at curriculum alongside an experienced homeschool parent is a great way to research the options.
+Looking at curricula with an experienced homeschool parent is a great opportunity.
 Getting your hands on the actual material is a big help.
-A friend can offer valuable insight into what they liked or didn’t like, or even a comparison to another curriculum they used for the same subject.
-Having all the components of a curriculum laid out in front of you can also make it easier to understand how it all works together.
-The Saxon “meeting book” makes more sense when you see it alongside the math manipulatives and the scripted dialogue provided in the teacher’s guide.
+A friend can offer valuable insight into what they liked or didn’t like.
+Having all the curriculum components laid out in front of you can also help you understand how it’s used.
+The Saxon “meeting book” makes more sense when you see it alongside the math manipulatives and the teacher’s guide.

-But do keep in mind that what works for one family might not work for the next.
-While looking for a new history curriculum, I had a friend enthusiastically tell me about what they had used and loved (the previously mentioned Diana Waring History curriculum!).
-Based on that, I made a (quite costly – eek!) purchase and used that curriculum for the next three years.
-It met many of the requirements on my checklist for a history curriculum, and it was doable.
+Do keep in mind that what works for one family might not work for the next.
+When I was looking for a new history curriculum, I asked a friend what she was using.
+She enthusiastically told me everything she loved about the History Revealed curriculum.
+Based on that, I made a (quite costly) purchase.
+It met many of the requirements on my checklist, and it was doable.
 But it wasn’t my favorite because it didn’t fit my teaching style.
-(I am sure it is an absolute favorite for others—it does have a lot to offer!)
-I just didn’t spend enough time looking over the curriculum before committing to it.
+(I’m sure it’s a favorite for others—it does have a lot to offer!)
+But I didn’t spend enough time considering if it was a good fit for our family.

-If you’re just learning about all the homeschool curriculum options, ask a homeschool friend to show you what they’ve used.
-This can be an awesome opportunity to get familiar with some of the possibilities.
-It may also help you to better identify what you’re looking for, and what you want to avoid.
+If you’re just learning about all the homeschool curriculum options, ask a friend to show you what they’ve used.
+This can be an awesome opportunity to get familiar with some possibilities.
+Then give yourself time to research and consider options.

 In a Favorite Book

 The Well-Trained Mind has been my go-to homeschool handbook for years.
 Along with prayer, this book gave me the courage to start mapping out our homeschool journey.
-A little fair warning: it is information-overload for homeschooling newbies.
+A little fair warning: it is information-overload for homeschool newbies.
 After checking it out from the library, I purchased a copy (the 2009 edition).
 Then I could highlight, dog-ear, and note pages as needed.
-Seven homeschooling years later, I also bought the 2016 edition.
-As a penny-pinching mom, I rarely buy reading material for myself (I have patron cards for four different libraries in my purse).
+Seven years later, I also bought the 2016 edition.
+As a penny-pinching mom, I rarely purchase reading material for myself.
 But in our early years of homeschooling, I took this book with me on summer vacations!

-The authors, Susan Wise Bauer and her mom Jessie Wise, offer an academic roadmap for homeschooling from preschool through high school.
+The authors (Susan Wise Bauer and Jessie Wise) offer a roadmap from preschool to high school.
 It is based on the philosophy of a classical education using the pattern of the trivium.
 (I was only vaguely familiar with this concept).
-This educational method isn’t a good fit for every family, but it has worked for us as we have (loosely) followed it.
+This educational method isn’t a good fit for every family, but it has worked for us as we have loosely followed it.
 The book helped me to think outside the box of conventional methods of education in America.

 It also addresses topics such as learning difficulties, socialization, schedules, record keeping, and preparing for college.
 Additionally, details are provided for their recommended curriculum.
 This includes an overview of the material, how to use it, possible drawbacks, estimated costs, and ordering information.